danieljanderson/Life_game/known_issues.md

 come up with something that checks the hobbies between person 1 and person 2 and then suggest doing said event.
 If you end up doing it the connection increases more than if you chose to do something else.

 keep track of how many times a activity has been done.

+I need to add a way to keep track of the length of time someone started to date and when it ended.